nl-rse/website/content/pages/community.md

 -	Meertens Institute
 -	Netherlands eScience Center
 -	NIOO-KNAW
--	SRON Netherlands Institute for Space Research
+-	SRON, the Netherlands Institute for Space Research
+-   TNO, the Netherlands Organisation for Applied Scientific Research

 ### Other
 -	Amsterdam University of Applied Sciences